Akkul9/SoC-Design-Planning/README.md

 ![Screenshot (46)](https://github.com/user-attachments/assets/86c2fab4-2904-4b7c-8a68-ff1daae728ba)

 The Arduino Uno board features a processor as the primary component of interest.
 The physical design will focus on the macro within the processor, implementing a block-level design.
-The image below displays the microcontroller board or PCB with various components arranged on it.
+The image below displays the microcontroller board or PCB with various components arranged on it.At the heart of the Arduino Uno is the microcontroller, typically an ATmega328P.
+The physical design of the microcontroller involves implementing a block-level design where various macros (such as the CPU core, memory blocks, and peripheral interfaces) are carefully arranged.
+Each macro is strategically placed to optimize the chip’s performance, power consumption, and manufacturability.
+This process involves several detailed steps, including floorplanning, placement, and routing, to ensure that all connections between macros are efficient and meet the required specifications.

 ![Screenshot (45)](https://github.com/user-attachments/assets/edd5523f-5b91-4793-b312-5a36bff1cca2)